kavyajaganathan/InternetProgrammingLab/README.md

 ## Exercises
 1. Personal Website using HTML5 <br>
 2. Online Store and styling with CSS3 <br>
-3a.
+3. a.
 Form Validation using JavaScript <br>
-3b.
+   b.
 DOM Manipulation using JavaScript <br>
 4. Servlets using MVC Design Pattern <br>
 5. Session Tracking with Servlets and Hidden Forms <br>
 6. Servlets with Database Connectivity <br>